SocietyForArtisticResearch/rc-pandoc-help/06-publishing.md

 * __private__ (default) : only visible to you or the [collaborators](#collaborating-on-research "collaboration") on that specific object.
 * __only RC users__ : visible to RC users only.
+* __limited to portal__: You can make your exposition visible only to members of a certain portal.
+Clicking a portal in the list below, toggles visibity of your exposition for members of that portal.
+If required, you can also select multiple.
 * __public__ : visible to anyone on the internet.

 As long as the object has not been published it remains editable.